ishanvyas22/awesome-ast-parsers/README.md

 ## Python

 - [python/typed_ast](https://github.com/python/typed_ast) - `typed_ast` is a Python 3 package that provides a Python 2.7 and Python 3 parser similar to the standard ast library.

+## SQL

+- [taozhi8833998/node-sql-parser](https://github.com/taozhi8833998/node-sql-parser) - Parse simple SQL statements into an abstract syntax tree (AST) with the visited tableList and convert it back to SQL.
+- [godmodelabs/flora-sql-parser](https://github.com/godmodelabs/flora-sql-parser) - Parse simple SQL statements into an abstract syntax tree (AST) and convert it back to SQL.
+- [sqlparser-rs/sqlparser-rs](https://github.com/sqlparser-rs/sqlparser-rs) - A crate that provides an ANSI:SQL 2011 lexer and parser that can parse SQL into an Abstract Syntax Tree (AST).

 ## TOML